ushmm/atrocity-prevention-data/README.md

   mutate(opposing_findings = ifelse(greater_findings >= 1 & lesser_findings >= 1,
                                     1, 0))

 ```

 ## Strength of evidence

-In the longer description of the project methodology, we describe the modified "vote counting" procedure that we used to assess evidence about atrocity prevention tools and the contextual and design factors that are associated with their effectiveness.

 ```{r message = FALSE, warning = FALSE}